lennyleadership/zhichang/content/docs/01 Interview Experience/26 CRL Env Chemist/03 Interview Preparation/01_tell_me_about_yourself.md

 # Summary
-I have versatile skills, I am capable to oversee all aspects of laboratory operation: field sampling, sample preparation, instrumental analysis, data processing, report review, quality management.
+With my skills and experience in field sampling, sample preparation, instrumental analysis, data processing, database, report review, and quality management, it seems to me that I can offer skills and experience that the team is looking for.
+I can build trust in relationship, build credibility, adapt/ fit in the new team real quickly.